"The world is full of obvious things

 Sherlock Holmes, The Hound of the Baskervilles

 Throughout my life, I discovered that I noticed things that other people seemed to miss; discarded bits along the roadside creating textural compositions, intricate patterns woven within old peeling paint and rusty metal objects, or how pine cones and needles gathered in abstract clumps on the ground pushed together by the mountain breezes.
-I become entranced by the dynamic patterns of waves on sand, the juxtaposition between light and shadow as the sun rises upon the mountain sides or filters down through layers of palm fronds.
+I become entranced by the dynamic patterns of waves on sand, the juxtaposition between light and shadow as the sun rises on the mountain sides or filters down through layers of palm fronds.

 My artistic vision centers around the revelation of these overlooked or unseen experiential moments hidden within everyday life surrounding us.